Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Methodology

 \begin{assumption}[Estimator] We have $|\widehat{\S}|\leq \bar s_{T}$ \wpa.
 In addition, for some constant $c>0$, we have $|\widehat{\S}|\geq (1+c)(K/k)|\S_0|\log T$ \wpa.
 Moreover, $|\widehat{\S}|\lesssim_P |\S_0|\log T$. \end{assumption}

 The first part of this assumption means that we carry out at most $\bar s_{T}$ rounds in our forward selection Fama-MacBeth procedure, Algorithm \ref{alg: fs fama-macbeth}, so that we select at most $\bar s_{T}$ factors.
 This condition is rather natural given the assumed sparsity of the true vector $\psi$.
 The second part of Assumption \ref{as: estimator sparsity} implies that the number of selected factors $|\widehat\S|$ should be larger than the number of important factors $|\S_0|$ at least by a multiplicative constant proportional to $\log T$.
 We impose this condition because the forward selection algorithm may occasionally select unimportant factors by chance.
 The third part of Assumption \ref{as: estimator sparsity} gives an upper bound on the number of selected factors but is less essential than the first two parts.
 Indeed, selecting more factors than the number in the upper bound will undermine the convergence rate of our estimator $\widehat\psi$ but will not make it inconsistent unless way too many factors are selected.
-We leave an important question of how to choose the number of selected factors $|\widehat\S|$ in such a way that Assumption \ref{as: estimator sparsity} is satisfied to future work.

 \begin{assumption}[Expected Returns] We have $\max_{i\in[N]}\E[r_{i,t}^2]\lesssim 1$. \end{assumption}

 \begin{assumption}[Growth Condition, I] We have $\bar s_{T}\log(N T p) = o(T)$. \end{assumption}

 Assumption \ref{as: returns} is a very mild regularity condition that is expected to hold in most cases.
 Assumption \ref{as: growth conditions} restricts how fast $\bar s_{T}$, $N$, and $p$ are allowed to grow relative to $T$.
 Most importantly, it allows the number of factors $p$ to be much larger than the number of time periods $T$.
 Together with Assumption \ref{as: sdf loadings}, it also requires that the size of the approximating vector $\psi_{\S_0}$ is small relative to the number of time periods $T$.